Why You Sometimes Feel an Urge to Pee During Sex, According to an Expert

 If this specific feeling is bothersome or distracting rather than pleasurable, there are some things that might help ease it or prevent it entirely.
 Fosnight suggests using lube during sex and changing positions if the feeling crops up to start.
 You can also pee just before having sex (although there are health benefits to peeing just after having sex, so having a little urine in the tank while doing th deed isn’t necessarily a bad thing.)
 If none of those things help, try making sure you’re not constipated before having sex (and if you are, trying a constipation treatment).

 If the sensation is really bothersome – or even if you like it, but it’s very strong and doesn’t go away when you pee before having sex – consider meeting with a pelvic floor physical therapist to assess the strength and weaknesses of the pelvic floor muscles, since overly tight or weak pelvic floor muscles may be a factor here.

+Also be sure to mention the feeling to your OB/GYN.
 “Asking clarifying questions about your body is always encouraged!”
-Fosnight said.
-“It opens up the opportunity to normalise your body’s response to a pleasurable experience, or troubleshoot discomfort and find more enjoyable sexual activities.
+Fosnight says.
+“It opens up the opportunity to normalize your body’s response to a pleasurable experience, or troubleshoot discomfort and find more enjoyable sexual activities.
 It also allows the provider an opportunity to rule out any concerns such as a urinary tract infection, pelvic floor dysfunction, and/or changes in the vulvovaginal mucosa.”